 - Filter (optional)

-A couple quick notes and disclaimers before I go any further.
+A couple quick notes and disclaimers before I go any further with these homemade face masks.

 According to the World Health Organization (WHO) –